Last updated on December 21st, 2020.

 On one hand, the difficult conditions helped limit the number of visitors.
 Those who did visit were mostly hard-core cave divers.
 Divers are generally good, conscientious folks who care about protecting nature.

 Sadly, the difficult access couldn’t fully protect the spring from human destruction.
 Even the relatively small number of visitors damaged the natural environment.
-The lack of developed infrastructure created its own problems.

 Steven Brinkley is the Manager of the Chassahowitzka WMA, and a biologist with the Florida Fish and Wildlife Commission.
 In an interview with the Hernando Sun, he explained how people have damaged Buford Spring’s natural environment.

 Over time, people dumped pallets, gravel, trash and debris into the swamp.
-They were trying to build up the trail to avoid the deep swamp mud.
-Some cut trees and tried to forge new trails, in search of an easier path.
-Boots, feet and fins trampled and damaged the fragile natural shoreline of the spring.
-Footsteps killed root structures and caused erosion.
+They tried to raise the trail to avoid the deep swamp mud.
+Some cut trees and forged new trails, in search of an easier path.

 To save the spring and prevent further environmental damage, a boardwalk was built.
 This makes access easier, and has reduced damage to the environment.